WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Fix finding of biff files on mac OS for games that do not use the baldur.ini format of the old OS 9 ports of the games.
   * Fix regression in script handling affecting IWD and IWD2.
-  * The variables WEIDU_ARCH, WEIDU_OS and WEIDU_VER are defined when
-    the log file is written.
+  * Fix WeiDU being unable to load TRA files when writing the log file, if the TRA file name included the variables WEIDU_OS, WEIDU_ARCH or WEIDU_VER.
   * Optimisation to ITEM_EFFECT_TO_SPELL: much less copying of files.
   * Add insert_point variable to ITEM_EFFECT_TO_SPELL.
   * Certain file-existence checks do not return false for files which